N3wee/project-portfolio-website/README.md

 ### Interesting Bugs or Problems

 - During testing, a minor issue was discovered with the dark mode toggle not maintaining the selected mode on page reload.
 This will be addressed in a future update when incorporating JavaScript for better solution.
+- During deployment it was discovered the filepaths from my html files were incorrect and had to be fixed.

 ### Validator Testing